JoseCostaUni/ESOF-Project/README.md

 * Event: Event has idEvent(a unique identifier for each event),name(which provides a brief title for the event), description of the event( providing information about its purpose, activities, etc), location (the adress where the event will take place), image associated with the event.
 * Event Administrator: The one who can manage and create the event, he is also able to kick members out of an event.
 * Event member: Can join an already existing event, after being approved by the administrator.
 * Messages: The event or his members can create messages that other users receive directly or undirectly through a notification.

+## Architeture and Design

 ### Logical Architeture:
 ![image](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC04T4/assets/131660816/643ec387-0691-4778-b7ec-a3492d0dff5d)